QuiltMC/rfcs/structure/0001-rfc-process.md

       will not be implemented.
     + An RFC may also be "postponed".
-This means the RFC is effectively rejected at the moment because it does not fit into the project's near-term goals, but may be accepted at a later date.
+This means the RFC is effectively rejected at the moment because it does not fit into the project's short-term goals, but may be accepted at a later date.

 If there is no *de facto* team responsible for the RFC, the Administrative Board is considered as responsible.